Skip to content

 Reset Push button in the floating editor header strip.
 Resets all bands to the default 10-band template, restores the default band count, and resets the filter family to Butterworth.
 Saves immediately.
 Tooltip: "Reset all bands to default values".
 Located in the floating editor only.

 Output Fader Vertical combined fader + level meter on the right edge of the floating editor.
 Drag to set post-EQ master gain; scroll wheel adjusts in 0.5 dB steps; double-click resets to 0 dB.
+Click the value display at the bottom to edit the dB value directly: type a number, press Enter or click elsewhere to commit (range -36 to +12 dB).
+Press Escape to cancel editing.
 Range: -36 to +12 dB.
 The level bar behind the handle shows the smoothed post-EQ peak in real time with the same green-amber-red gradient as the Tube level meter.
 Persisted separately per path: ClientEqTxMasterGain / ClientEqRxMasterGain.
 Tooltip: "Output gain (dB).
-Drag to set, wheel for fine step, double-click to reset to 0 dB."
+Drag to set, wheel for fine step, double-click to reset to 0 dB.
+Click the value to type a number."
 Gain range is linear 0.0 to ~4.0; the scale labels run from -40 to 0 dB.
 Located in the floating editor only β€” not in the docked applet tile.

 Filter-type icon row A row of 8 custom-painted icons (one per band slot) at the top of the editor canvas area.
 Each icon draws the current filter shape (peak bell, shelf ramp, HP/LP slope) in its band's palette colour.
 Click an icon to cycle through the filter types for that band; clicking also selects the band, highlighting its handle on the canvas and its column in the parameter row.
 Located in the floating editor only.
 Icons dim to 35 % opacity when the band is bypassed.
 Implemented by ClientEqIconRow.

 Parameter text row A row of 8 text columns (one per band slot) below the canvas showing each band's Freq, Gain, and Q values.
 Values update live during canvas drags.
 Clicking a column selects that band.
-In v0.9.7 each column's background is transparent so that labels sit flush at the bottom of the column without a dark fill bleeding over the audio band-plan strip above.
+Right-click a column to open the numeric entry popup, where you can type exact values for Freq, Gain, and Q; entries are committed on Enter, persisted immediately, and the canvas and icon row refresh.
 Located in the floating editor only.
 Implemented by ClientEqParamRow.

 Filter cutoff guide lines (TX / RX) Dashed yellow vertical lines overlaid on the canvas at the radio's current TX low/high filter cutoff (TX tile) or RX passband edges (RX tile).
 Hovering near a line changes the cursor to a horizontal-resize arrow.
 Dragging a line in the editor moves the radio's corresponding filter cutoff in real time.
 The applet tile receives updated cutoff positions automatically whenever the radio's filter settings change.
 Dragging the TX cutoff guides emits cutoffsDragRequested(Tx, lo, hi), which MainWindow forwards to TransmitModel.
 Dragging the RX guides writes to the active SliceModel.
 Pass 0 for an edge to suppress that guide.